dinikifo/coding-factory-project/readme.txt

 owner_property_map is deprecated and will be superseded by owner_property_contract in v1.1.

 A compatibility view will be provided to smooth the transition.

+Addenum (9/11/2025)

+    Given the bootcamp's successful run, there will not be an update to this codebase.
+The reasoning being that given the scope and breadth it had, i believe a groud-up aproach can be more beneficial as a new project than incremental updates to this codebase.
+When that happens I will update both this readme and the new project's for the fact.

 License

 Educational use (final project).